 He then proceeds to do another round passing out packaged snacks like pretzels and chips.
 And then still one final round with coffee, tea and soda.

-I didn’t know what was coming next, I half expected him to whip up a casserole or something in an Easy-Bake oven.
-I’ve never seen this kind of service on a bus before but it was a nice surprise, totally worth the extremely reasonable $18 fare.
+I don’t even know what’s coming next!
+I half expect him to whip up a casserole or something in an Easy-Bake oven.
+I’ve never seen this kind of service on a bus before but it’s a nice surprise.
+And totally worth the extremely reasonable $18 fare.

 Where to Stay in Selcuk

-The hotel had a terrific rooftop restaurant and after settling into my small but charming room, I was invited to head up there for tea, an overview of the town and some information about Ephesus.
+The hotel has a terrific rooftop restaurant.
+After settling into my small but charming room, I head up there for tea, an overview of the town, and some information about Ephesus.

-As I was enjoying the terrific views over the town from the restaurant I was shocked to see several giant bird nests sitting at the top of seemingly every telephone pole.
+As I’m enjoying the terrific views over the town from the restaurant I am shocked to see several giant bird nests sitting at the top of seemingly every telephone pole.

-I was just about to ask what they were when I noticed a detailed explanation in the hotel’s information book sitting on the table in front of me.
+I’m just about to ask what they are when I notice a detailed explanation in the hotel’s information book sitting on the table in front of me.

-The birds were White Storks from Africa and they migrate 4,000 miles to Selcuk every year in late April or May to lay their eggs and hatch their chicks.
+The birds are White Storks from Africa.
+They migrate 4,000 miles to Selcuk every year in late April or May to lay their eggs and hatch their chicks.
 They mate for life and rear their chicks together, returning to the same nest year after year.

-That sounded just perfect to me and a short time later there were five of us in the hotel’s van for the short ride over to the entrance to the ruins.
-After he dropped us off, he showed us on the map where he would pick us up at the exit on the other side of the ruins at 5:30pm.
+That sounds just perfect to me.
+Less than an hour later, there are five of us in the hotel’s van for the short ride over to the entrance to the ruins.
+After he drops us off, he shows us on the map where he will pick us up at the exit on the other side of the ruins at 5:30pm.